rspeicher/wriggle/README.md

 ## Copyright

-Copyright (c) 2010 rspeicher.
+Copyright (c) 2010 Robert Speicher.
 See LICENSE for details.